Freedom to Read

 SMS txt: 210-714-1649

-Readers from across the country and around the world will be able to participate virtually in the 31st anniversary celebration of Banned Books Week, September 22-28.
+Readers from across the country and around the world will be able to participate virtually in the annual celebration of Banned Books Week.
 Participants may proclaim the importance of the freedom to read by posting videos that will be featured on a dedicated Banned Books Week Virtual Read-Out YouTube channel.